1KevinFigueroa/qdrant4cyber/ingest3rs/ChomaDB/nmap/Readme.md

 - ✅ Creates searchable documents for each host
 - ✅ Validates JSON file format
 - ✅ Provides clear error messages and usage instructions
+- ⚠️ Remember you must have already utilized the CyberToolConverterKit to convert the Nmap XML to JSON
 ## Installation

 1. Install Python dependencies: